Larry Todd: Other work

 Todd's first solo title was Tales of the Armorkins, published by Company & Sons in 1971.
 In 1972, Todd and Charles Dallas created Paranoia (also published by Company & Sons).
 Todd and a collective of other cartoonists self-published Compost Comics and Enigma! in 1973.

 Some time in the early 1970s, along with Willy Murphy and Gary King, Todd began hanging around the Air Pirates collective and contributing to their projects.

 Todd contributed gag cartoons to the men's magazine Coq in 1977.

 In 1978, Last Gasp published Harlan Ellison's Chocolate Alphabet, illustrated by Todd.

 It's a Dog's Life, a one-shot published by Last Gasp in 1982, was a futuristic tale of dogs with human heads; it included reprints of stories from previous comics.

 Beginning in 1984, Todd and Vaughn Bodé's son Mark Bodé collaborated on Cobalt 60, the revival of a concept created by Vaughn Bodé.
 These latter-day Cobalt 60 stories were serialized in the magazine Epic Illustrated starting with the December 1984 issue, and later collected in various forms by The Donning Company/Starblaze Graphics and Tundra Press.

 Todd continued his relationship with Mark Bodé by co-scripting a couple of issues of Rip Off Press's Miami Mice in 1986, and co-creating/scripting Gyro Force in 1987.

-Todd contributed a story to Larry Welz's Cherry Poptart #1 in 1982; from 1990–1994, Todd contributed stories and art to various issues of Cherry.
+Todd contributed a story to Larry Welz's Cherry Poptart #1 in 1982; from 1990 to 1994, Todd contributed stories and art to various issues of Cherry.